MaskSR/MaskSR2/index.md

-# Full-band General Audio Synthesis With Score-Based Diffusion
+# Full-band General Audio Synthesis With Score-based Diffusion

-This is the demonstration page of the paper "Full-band General Audio Synthesis With Score-Based Diffusion" with some selected samples generated with the proposed method.
+This is the demonstration page of the paper "Full-band General Audio Synthesis With Score-based Diffusion" with some selected samples generated with the proposed method.

 ## Info